-The initial draft document was released in August 2011.
+The first draft document was released in August 2011.
 Nearly 3000 people then made comments during the ‘Tell Us What You Think’ process.

-The Christchurch Central Recovery Plan is a statutory document that must have the approval of the Minister for Canterbury Earthquake Recovery.
-The revised ‘draft Central City Plan’ was presented to the Minister in December 2011 and was publicly notified.
+The revised ‘draft Central City Plan’ was presented to the Minister in December 2011.
 The public were invited to make written comments to the Minister by 3 February 2012.

 On receiving the comments, the Minister asked CERA to work on the document further.
-The Christchurch Central Development Unit was established within CERA to provide clearer leadership for the rebuild of the central city.
+The Christchurch Central Development Unit was established within CERA to provide clearer leadership for the central city rebuild.
 Its first task was to prepare a final draft Christchurch Central Recovery Plan, including a blueprint plan.

 A professional group worked with CCDU to produce the Blueprint in 100 days.
 Key goals for the Blueprint were to: